 HMA’s IP shuffle functionality will randomize your virtual IP address at regularly defined intervals, making it that much harder for big brother to track down your location.

-Hide My Ass has recently stepped up their privacy in a major way by becoming a No-Log service, meaning they don’t keep track of your browsing habits or data.
+HMA has recently stepped up their privacy in a major way by becoming a No-Log service, meaning they don’t keep track of your browsing habits or data.
 More good news for privacy hawks.

 While HMA’s prices are already pretty low, you can also typically find discounts and deals throughout the year — particularly around major retail days like Cyber Monday or Black Friday.
 Just something to keep in mind.